Hulidex/k8s_automated_deployment/README.md

 Normally, instead of communicating with k8s using the RESTful API, we can use command line interfaces (cli) like ```kubectl``` (there are many others).
 To interact with the k8s cluster.

+> [!WARNING]
-**IT'S NOT PART OF THE CONTROL PLANE**, but it's worth mentioning.
-This tools are abstractions capable of making the k8s API calls for us.
+> kubectl **IT'S NOT PART OF THE CONTROL PLANE**, but it's worth mentioning.
+Is a tool
+> created for making your life easier, you type commands with kubectl and in turn he translate them
+> to API calls to the API server.

 #### etcd